-Investor’s know that looking at 100 homes to find the one that is perfect, is normal, and if it takes looking at 200 to find the perfect deal, they could care less.
-They know that by being methodical and not letting their emotions get the better of them, means they’ll end up getting a great deal sooner or later.
+Investor’s know that looking at 100 homes to find the one that is perfect, is normal.
+If it takes looking at 200 to find the perfect deal, they could care less.
+They know that by being methodical, and not letting their emotions get the better of them, means they’ll end up getting a great deal sooner or later.

-I don’t think you should decide where to live strictly based on the math, as there are other considerations when deciding where you want your permanent home to be, but don’t disregard the mathematical side.
+I don’t think you should decide where to live strictly based on the math, as there are other considerations when deciding where you want your permanent home to be.
+But don’t disregard the mathematical side.

 Make sure you look at the numbers every time you look at a property, and not only how much you like the kitchen (even if its super cute!).
 You need to consider each expense that comes with running a property, including: future upgrades, taxes, heating bills etc…

-3- Renovations, fix-ups and upgrades
+3- Renovations, Fix-ups and Upgrades

 Now, it’s ok to do this if you’ve done the math.
-If a home is on the market for a really good price, but needs some upgrades or even major fixes, you owe it to yourself to at least do the research on what costs you might incur.
+If a home is on the market for a really good price, but needs some upgrades or even major fixes, you owe it to yourself to, at least, do the research on what costs you might incur.
 You may be able to buy the home, pay for the upgrades, and still be further ahead than if you bought the home with the upgrades already done.

 “When I bought my first home, there was water in the basement, which caused everyone else to run out while I was walking in.
 Everyone is so terrified of foundation issues that no one would even put an offer on this house.
 I evaluated what it would take to fix it, then made an offer and bought the house.
 I dug up the foundation, fixed what needed to be fixed, and got on with life in my first home.
 Five years later, after doing a few additional and basic upgrades, I sold the house for just under double what I paid for it!
 This put me in a fantastic position to build my dream home in the country.”